Windows CMD Commands: Mastering the Command Prompt

 The output counts down and returns to the command line.
 Press any key to interrupt the timeout earlier.
 Use the command in scripts to wait for execution between two commands.

-The title command is a simple utility for changing the command prompt's title.
+The title command is a simple utility for changing the title of the Command Prompt window.
 The syntax is:

 For example, to set the title to "Hello, world!", use: